ethan-ck/Alexandria/Networking/IPv6 Addressing.md

 - Labs
 	- Network and Sharing, it looks the same as the dialogue box for IPv4, but we are using IPv6 instead

+- Ping -6
+	- Ping always wants to ping IPv4 addresses, we have to specify to ping IPv6 addresses before we can ping

+- Internet
+	- DNS
+	- DHCP
+	- IPv4 and IPv6 addresses

+- IPv6 is 8 blocks of 4 hex-digits